CHARTER CITY TORONTO

 • Enable the creation of City Charters

-• Describe how to amend a City Charter, with the provision that no such change could be made without the consent of the city.
+• Describe how to amend a City Charter, with the provision that no change could be made without the express consent of the city.

-The Ontario government, the House of Commons and Senate would pass the amendment, which would apply only to Ontario.
+The Ontario government, the House of Commons and Senate would pass the amendment using the constitution's Section 43 amending formuula.
+The amendment would apply only to Ontario.

 Other provinces could in the future join the amendment or pass a similar one of their own.